 By publishing them we can involve users and partners at an early stage for both the development and consolidation of projects.

 The aim of these statistical projects is to better meet users’ needs in terms of efficiency, quality and speed.
 However, these statistics still have the potential to evolve, especially regarding their methodology, which is still being assessed.
 For this reason they are clearly marked as experimental and carry a logo that can easily be recognised.

 In future, the poverty statistics are to be supplemented with an indicator based on households’ total financial means (income and assets).
-In Switzerland no wealth data are currently available that meet the substantive and quality requirements for such analyses.
 The FSO therefore integrated a pilot module on the topic of wealth in the survey on income and living conditions (SILC), which is also the basis of data for official poverty statistics.